B3nedikt/restring/README.md

 Restring also supports quantity strings (plurals) and string arrays.
 Just provide them in the strings loader like this or return an empty map if you don´t need plurals or string arrays.
-In kotlin these two methods already have a default implementation returning an empty map.
+These two methods already have a default implementation returning an empty map.

 ```java
 public class SampleStringsLoader implements Restring.StringsLoader {